askmeegs/build-a-platform-with-krm/3-app-dev/README.md

 userservice          userservice-558fcc7fc4-fndgm          2/2     Running   0          111s
 ```

-10. View the new frontend banner by copying the `EXTERNAL_IP` of your frontned services, pasting it on a browser, and navigating to the frontend UI.
+#### 5. View the new frontend banner by copying the `EXTERNAL_IP` of your frontend services, pasting it on a browser, and navigating to the frontend UI.

 ```
 kubectl get svc -n frontend frontend